Many neighborly polytopes and oriented matroids: The Gale Sewing Construction

 Our formulation of the definition of lexicographic subdivision is based on~\cite{DeLoeraRambauSantosBOOK}.
-However we use a different ordering, the same as in~\cite{Santos2002}, that mirrors the definition of lexicographic extension.
+However we use a different ordering, the same as in~\cite{Santos2002}, that mirrors the definition of lexicographic extension (with opposite signs).
 See also~\cite{Lee1991}.